Taylor Swift calls out Netflix show Ginny and Georgia over 'deeply sexist' joke

 Source: www.youtube.com

-After fans caused "RESPECT TAYLOR SWIFT" to trend on Twitter, the singer spoke out with a tweet of her own on the matter.
+After fans caused "RESPECT TAYLOR SWIFT" to trend on Twitter, the singer speaks out with a tweet of her own.

 More in www.cnet.com